MKLab-ITI/pygrank/README.md

 # :brain: Overview
-Analyzing graph edges (links) between graph nodes can help rank/score them based on proximity to structural or attribute-based communities of known example members.
+Analyzing graph edges (links) between graph nodes can help rank/score nodes based on proximity to structural or attribute-based communities of known example members.
 With the introduction of graph signal processing and [decoupled graph neural networks](https://dl.acm.org/doi/abs/10.1145/3442381.3449927) the importance of node ranking has drastically